 My husband still shook his head and said that life must be more difficult for transgender teens.
 Of course, I replied.
 There are many who commit suicide because their parents won’t accept them.

 Childhood and Adolescence should be a time of exploration, of favorite activities, subjects in school, and self-expression.
 Our daughter loves to dress in layers of mismatched clothes and messy buns.
 Inwardly, I sigh and wish she’d let me do her hair, but I respect her and her need for self-expression.

 Adolescence is a time of great physical and emotional change, and sexual self-discovery.
 Socially, middle and high school is a difficult time, as most teens worry about what is cool, popular, or accepted.
 Adding in additional variables of race, culture, sexuality or gender can make being accepted even more challenging.

 As a Clinical Psychologist, I work with teens to help them discover their identities and safely express themselves, in whatever form makes them happy.
-As a parent, I will do the same for my daughter, but I have the natural fear that my daughter may face discrimination and hate if she chooses something not the “norm.”
+As a parent, I will do the same for my daughter, but I have a natural fear that my daughter may face discrimination and hate if she chooses something, not the “norm.”

-I love to sing about the “land of the free and home of the brave,” and I hope for a world where people can chose to be themselves, whatever that may be.
+I love to sing about the “land of the free and home of the brave,” and I hope for a world where people can choose to be themselves, whatever that may be.